jkunimune/nibasa/description.md

 | -sion   | -zi  | in-kluzi |

 \* Nouns describing people and adjectives all take “-e” instead of “-a” or “-o”.
-\*\* Masculine or neuter "-i” is expanded to "-iu” for the names of chemical elements.
+\*\* The full suffix "-ium" is retained for the names of chemical elements.
 \*\*\* Feminine or Greek “-i” is expanded to “-ia” for words representing places that would otherwise be two syllables.

 words should be adapted as whatever part of speech is most semantically appropriate.